 Any deficiencies or weaknesses brought to the attention of the Governing Body will be rectified without delay.

-The Chair of Governors (or, in the absence of a Chair, the Vice Chair) deals with any allegations of abuse made against the Headteacher, in liaison with the Local Authority Allegations Manager (LADO).
-[Please amend to reflect any alternative arrangements in Multi Academy Trusts or independent schools where the Headteacher is also the proprietor etc]
+The Chief Executive of Learn Academies Trust or the Chair of Governors (or, in the absence of a Chair, the Vice Chair) deals with any allegations of abuse made against the Headteacher, in liaison with the Local Authority Allegations Manager (LADO).

 Effective policies and procedures are in place and updated annually including a behaviour “code of conduct” for staff and volunteers - “Guidance for Safer Working Practice for those who work with children in education settings May 2019”.
 Information is provided to the Local Authority (on behalf of the Safeguarding Children Partnership) through the Safeguarding Annual Return.